Books

 Paramytha, Cyprus ⬔

-Currently I am reading the book Zen and the Art of Motorcycle Maintenance, and it is divided into several Chautauquas.
+Currently, I am reading the book Zen and the Art of Motorcycle Maintenance, and it is divided into several Chautauquas.
 Chautauquas began as part of a social movement during mid-20s America and they consisted of educational events full of "entertaining lectures, performances and/or concerts".
 The story of Zen And The Art Of Motorcycle Maintenance uses this concept to deliver philosophical insights in a way that is more entertaining to the reader, and uses, as you might guess, motorcycle maintenance to talk about what is the meaning of quality and why quality matters.

 - Marc